We Buy Vincent Bach Instruments at High Prices

 The History and Appeal of Vincent Bach

-Vincent Bach, synonymous with the trumpet, continues to lead the charge at the forefront of the music scene.
+Vincent Bach continues to lead the music scene as the epitome of the trumpet.

-From Adolf Haseff to contemporary artists, many players favor Bach.
+From Adolphe Herzeff to contemporary artists, many players have come to love Bach.

-The more you learn about Bach's history and design philosophy, the clearer it becomes why this brand has supported musicians' musical careers for so many years.
+The more you learn about Bach’s history and design philosophy, the clearer it becomes why this brand has continued to support musicians throughout their musical careers for so many years.

-Whether you're searching for your first violin or seeking your very own "My Bach," please feel free to consult with us.
+Whether you’re looking for your first instrument or seeking to find your very own “My Bach,” please feel free to consult with us.

-Drawing on over 30 years of experience comparing countless instruments—from vintage models to the latest releases—and meticulously examining variations in construction, design, and materials, we will help you find the perfect instrument for you.
+Drawing on over 30 years of experience comparing countless instruments—from vintage models from the brand’s early days to the latest models—and verifying changes in structure, design, and materials, we will help you find the instrument that’s best for you.

 Instrument Appraisal Process